larsks/rhel-osp-upgrade-docs/parallel-nova.md

          |     type    |             compute              |
          +-------------+----------------------------------+

-1. Assuming that your Nova API host is 192.168.122.198 and you would like to call the new region `Havana`, create a new endpoint with the following command:
+1. Assuming that your Nova API host is 192.168.122.198 and you would like to call the new region `Juno`, create a new endpoint with the following command:

-         $ keystone endpoint-create --region Havana \
+         $ keystone endpoint-create --region Juno \
            --service-id befb024666424084b37a84ed5ee1143b \
            --publicurl http://192.168.122.198:8774/v2/%(tenant_id)s \
            --adminurl http://192.168.122.198:8774/v2/%(tenant_id)s \
            --internalurl http://192.168.122.198:8774/v2/%(tenant_id)s

-1. If you will need volume attachment to work in your Havana environment, create a new endpoint for the Cinder service in your new region.
+1. If you will need volume attachment to work in your Juno environment, create a new endpoint for the Cinder service in your new region.